Trinity Church on the Green: First Wood Trinity Church 1752-1753

+In April 1728, the Rev. Samuel Johnson preached in New Haven: ten parishioners came up after the service and each subscribed £100 towards building a Church, though opposition by the town prevented its construction at that time, and for the next two decades.
+Underterred by repeated failures, Johnson appointed two wardens around 1749, and collected money and timber to build a physical church for the parish.
+A hard-won deed to build a church in New Haven after much local opposition by New Haven Puritans was finally granted in 1752, and a wooden church was constructed in 1752-1753.
+Obtaining the deed, which took the parish nearly 30 years to obtain, was of such import and searing memory, that the date of the founding of the church for many years was dated from the day they formally obtained it as documented in city records.
+The second building, formed of trap rock, was built in 1814-1816 and still houses the parish today.

 Trinity's First Church was built between July 1752 and the summer of 1753.
 It was located on the south side of Chapel Street and on the east side of what is today still called Church Street — named so after the church — about 100 feet from the corner.
 It was considered the first church in the town, as the three established Congregational places of worship in New Haven each called their buildings a meetinghouse.
 The first church was a small wooden structure measuring 58 feet by 38 feet and seated only 150 persons.

 As the dominantly Puritan town was boycotting its construction, workmen had to be imported into New Haven and boarded out among the parishioners.
 Beleaguered by Puritans (who greatly outnumbered the Anglicans, in spite of their being members of the "official", established religion of the Crown Colony of Connecticut), to proclaim its status in the larger British Empire, whose the British monarch has the constitutional title of Supreme Governor of the Church of England, a gold crown was placed atop the steeple.
 It was the sole steeple in a town that until then contained only Puritan meetinghouses that lacked steeples.
 The crown discreetly disappeared during the American Revolution.

 In 1785, Trinity brought a pipe organ from the London builder Henry Holland, another item not then found in Puritan churches.
 In 1807, the top part of the steeple was replaced with a cupola, and the church expanded to make room for a choir.

 The first wooden church's small wooden altar is still used for services today; it is located in the north side aisle chapel of the present building.
 In the wooden building, it was flanked by two Gothic arch-shaped tablets listing the Ten Commandments, which are presently displayed in Trinity's vestibule.